omertr616/Coding-and-Algorithms-for-Memories-Project/README.md

 number of sequences all received by t deletions from some length-n sequence x.
 The goal is to find their SCS with good complexity (better than the multiplication of their lengths).

-### Algorithms Presented in This Project:
- 1. Dynamic Programming
- 2. Dynamic Programming with 0-1 BFS for 2 Sequences
- 3. Dynamic programming with 0-1 BFS for Multiple Sequences

 ## Getting Started

  These instructions will guide you through setting up and running test cases for the algorithms presented in our project.
 Follow the steps below to run the tests locally on your machine.